Distance Education - Military Affiliated Students

 Most states do not provide an exemption for activities that occur on a military installation.

 The Talking Points paper, State Authorization and Military Students notes,"Currently only 16 states (Arkansas, Colorado, Georgia, Kansas, Kentucky, Louisiana, Maryland, Nebraska, New Hampshire, New York, North Carolina, Ohio, Oklahoma, South Carolina, South Dakota, and West Virginia) expressly exempt institutions operating even exclusively on military bases".
 However, it should be noted that the specific aspects of the exemption vary per state and should be monitored for any changes.

 Generally speaking, military students located outside of the United States may be subject to the laws of the country for which they are located.

-SARA does not address authorization outside of the United States as the reciprocity agreement is an agreement among states.
+SARA does not address institutional approval outside of the United States as the reciprocity agreement is an agreement among states.

 For purposes of Title IV, HEA program funds, effective July 1, 2018, 34 CFR 600.9 (d) requires an additional location or branch campus of an institution that is located in a foreign country to be authorized by the appropriate government authorization.
 Review of the Federal Register/Vol. 81, No. 243/ Monday, December 19, 2016/Rules and Regulations comments regarding 34 CFR 600.9(d) may provide guidance for an institutional exemption for some institutions on military bases for the purposes of authorization of an additional location or branch campus.
 Please note that this provision of the 2016 Federal Regulations became effective July 1, 2018 as scheduled.